Evidence for Three Subpopulations of Merging Binary Black Holes at Different Primary Masses

 \textit{\textbf{Astrophysical Interpretation.}}---We turn now to the astrophysical interpretation of these subpopulations, guided not just by the observed transitions in $p(q)$ and $p(\chi)$ but also the lack of any transitions in spin-tilt or redshift distributions.

 \PopOneLabel: This subpopulation is characterized by a somewhat flat mass-ratio distribution and spin magnitudes constrained at $\chi \leq 0.5$.
 Astroseismological observations of low mass stars find highly effective angular momentum transport~\cite{Fuller:2019abc}, which extrapolated to more massive stars imply black hole spins with $\chi\lesssim0.01$~\cite{Ma:2019cpr, Fuller:2019sxi}.
 The fact that we see $\chi > 0.01$ for this subpopulation implies that they have been spun up or retained their angular momentum in some other way.
-Alternatively, theoretical models of angular momentum transport in massive stars might be wrong.
+Alternatively, such assumptions of extremely-efficient angular momentum transport might be incorrect for massive stars; models based on the Taylor-dynamo~\citep{Spruit:2001tz} suggest that the spin of isolated black holes can be as high as $\chi \approx 0.1$~\citep{Heger:2004qp, Qin:2018vaa, Belczynski:2017gds}.

 It is also possible that multiple formation channels contribute to the subpopulation below $m_1 \leq m^t_{\mathcal{AB}}$, especially around the $10 M_{\odot}$ peak which is the global maxima of the mass \ac{BBH} mass spectrum~\cite{Tiwari:2020otp, Edelman:2021zkw, GWTC4:astrodist}.
 There is tentative observational evidence that this is the case with some analyses finding substructure among the subpopulation that makes up the peak~\cite{Godfrey:2023oxb, Galaudage:2024meo, GWTC4:astrodist}.
 Our exploratory studies, when allowing for a transition around the $10 M_{\odot}$ peak find broad posteriors for transition masses, perhaps indicating some substructure that is not well fit by our phenomenological models.
 Nevertheless, we find no clear evidence for multiple subpopulations there.
 We touch on this point again at the end of this \textit{Letter}.